staticnull/gr8app-2015-us/README.md

 ```

-to get a dist version.
+to get a dist version, where ENV=xxx is the configuration file to use (see app/config for options)